-Although you could spend all day at these sites, you could also head a little further east to Mount Vestrahorn before checking into your accommodations in Klaustur.
-Mount Vestrahorn is a beautiful, stark feature that photographers flock to, trying to capture the perfect photo of the mountain reflecting in the surrounding water.
+Although you could spend all day at these sites, you could also head a little further east before returning your accommodations in Klaustur to Mount Vestrahorn.
+This is a beautiful, stark feature that photographers flock to, trying to capture the perfect photo of the mountain reflecting in the surrounding water.

 On your eighth day, you will drive from Klaustur back to Reykjavik.
 This journey gives you ample time to enjoy any sites you missed the following days or return to your favorites under different conditions.
 Of course, you can also rush back to the city to get more time in the capital.